JarkkoPar/Utility_AI_GDExtension/documentation/Nodes_latest.md

 There are four main node groups in Utility AI GDExtension: Agent behaviours, Behaviour Tree, State Tree, and the Node Query System (NQS).
 All are utility-based systems for implementing robust AI systems to your games.

-The *Agent behaviours*, *State Tree* and *Utility enabled Behaviour Tree* focus on defining *behaviours* for AI agents.
+The *Agent behaviours*, *Utility enabled State Tree* and *Utility enabled Behaviour Tree* focus on defining *behaviours* for AI agents.
 They answer the question "What is the best *behaviour* for the current situation?".
 Use these nodes when you want to choose what an AI should do.

 The *Node Query System* focuses on using utility functions to score and filter any type of Godot nodes.
-They answer the question "What is the *best node* for the job?".
+They answer the question "What is the *best node for the job*?".
 Use the NQS when you want to choose the best tile to move to, the biggest threat to attack, the best healing item to consume, for example.

 # Agent Behaviours